 Pamlico Community College, like all colleges across the country, must comply with federal State Authorization regulations.
-Out-of-State students should read the following State Authorization guidelines for enrolling at PCC.
-The link providing the steps in the out-of-state admissions process is at the bottom of this page.
+Out-of-State students should read the following State Authorization guidelines before enrolling at PCC.
+The link providing the steps for the out-of-state admissions process is at the bottom of this page.

 State Authorization for Out-of-State Students.

 “If an institution is offering post secondary education through distance

 or correspondence education to students in a State in which it is not

 physically located or in which it is otherwise subject to State

 jurisdiction as determined by the State, the institution must meet any